tgerk/minesweeper/README.md

 ## Usage

+You want to play minesweeper.
+It's your favorite passtime.
+Here your problem is solved.

+This is a SolidJS app.
+It's in github, but (since you're reading this) might have gotten a tarball.
+Clone it (or unpack it), install using your dearest package manager (npm, yarn, or this new-fangled thing).
+Then npm start & you're in dev mode.

+I'll look into github.io hosting.

+## Background
 Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.

 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
 This file can be safely be removed once you clone a template.